malisper/Clint/README.txt

 Primitives:

-Primitives are all defined in the src/primitves/ directory.
+Primitives are all defined in the src/primitives/ directory.

 Primitive procedures are defined in one of three ways.
 The simplest way is the procedure add-prim.
 It takes a symbol, uses that as the name of the primitive, and also calls the ICL function of that name to implement the primitive.
-This makes calling that primitve from within Clint the same as calling the ICL procedure of the same name.
+This makes calling that primitive from within Clint the same as calling the ICL procedure of the same name.
 It is useful for procedures taken directly from the ICL such as the arithmetic operators.